ShisuiMadara/TEA/README.md

-# NISHKARSHAN
+# TEA
-Data extraction and analyzation tool which provides with the trajectory of vehicles, shows their trajectories along with characteristics such as position, velocity and acceleration.
-The tool also predicts the future trajectory of the vehicle.
-The color detection is done using KNN.
+TEA stands for Traffic extraction and analyzation.
+This is a tool which provides with the future trajectory of vehicles, shows their trajectories along with characteristics such as position, velocity and acceleration.The color detection is done using KNN.
+The object detection is based on YOLOv3 and the trajectory prediction is based on Kalman Filter.
 <br>
 <h1>Technologies Used</h1>
 <ul>
   <li>OpenCV</li>
   <li>Yolo V3</li>
   <li>Python</li>
+  <li>Kalman Filter </li>
 </ul>
 <br>
 <h1>Usage</h1>